Get Started with Catalyst Center

 Privacy Type

 Privacy type.
 (Enabled if you select Authentication and Privacy as Mode.)
-Select one of these privacy types:
+Choose one of the following privacy types:

 • AES128: 128-bit CBC mode AES for encryption.